University of Nottingham Medicine Interview Questions

 What did you have to bring for the Nottingham Medicine Interview?

-The dress code is as usual for an interview – smart clothes.
-Photo ID is required, but nothing else specifically.
-You will also require access to IT equipment with a webcam and a microphone as well as a strong Wi-Fi connection and a quiet, brightly-lit space to sit the interview.
+I wore my smart dress code and brought my photo ID.
+I also brought my IT equipment with a webcam and a microphone and made sure I had a strong Wi-Fi connection and a quiet, brightly-lit space to sit the interview.

-Nottingham MMIs are friendly and conversational and the examiners typically mimic this.
-Some may remain unbiased and neutral to prevent inequality.
-All interviews are conducted in line with the university’s Equality and Diversity Policy and the interviewers have participated in equality, diversity and unconscious bias training so nobody should be rude or unfriendly.
+Nottingham interviewers were friendly and conversational.
+Some remained unbiased and neutral to prevent inequality.
+All interviews were conducted in line with the university’s Equality and Diversity Policy and the interviewers have participated in equality, diversity and unconscious bias training so nobody was rude or unfriendly.

 Did the Nottingham MMI interviewers ask a lot of follow up questions?